Most of us will face challenges in life.

 But that asshole just owned you.

-- He just needs it for his personal gratification, that’s why he bullies you
+- He is weak, that’s why he bullies you (justifying bullying)

 The fact that he might have his own problems doesn’t mean he must create problems for you.

 And the idea that bullies have low self-esteem is not true, it’s a pop-psychology myth (see Baumeister, 1997).